nicolabs/nicolabs.net/_posts/2023-06-23-An-email-domain-for-your-family.md

 {% endplantuml %}

 **This article is a very draft description on how to do it the 3rd way.**

+> *Disclaimer :* The providers in this article are just examples.
+I am not saying that you should use them.

 ## The pattern